reykjavik-university/2014-T-514-VEFT/Week07/Caching.md

 #Caching

 Speed!
 It is becoming more and more important to serve content to client as fast as possible.
 One method to aid this is caching.
-Caching does this by temporarly storing data so that future request to that same data can be served faster.
+Caching does this by temporarly storing data so that future requests to that same data can be served faster.

 ##Web API caching

-In this section we will look a different ways of caching data on Web API services.
-The are some libraries available for implementing client og server caching.
+In this section we will look at different ways of caching data on Web API services.
+There are some libraries available for implementing client and server caching.
 Now a days the most common libraries are:

 * [CacheCow](https://github.com/aliostad/CacheCow)
 * [ASP.NET Web API CacheOutput](https://github.com/filipw/AspNetWebApi-OutputCache)

 Of course you could also implement your own caching method.

 ###ETags

 Before we look at these two libraries it is important to understand how ETags work.

 Etag is basically a unique identifier for web caching validation.
 It is a unique key generated at the server.
-This key represents a resource(URL), if the resource changes then a new Etag is issued for that resource
+This key represents a resource (URL), if the resource changes then a new Etag is issued for that resource.

 Lets say for example we issue a get request (http://.../api/courses/allpersons) to a web service, and lets assume that we have not made a request before.
-We will get a response with includes the resulting data as well as an Etag.
-Now if we issue the same request, by including the "If-None-Match" header with the value of the Etag, the server will then compare the header(Etag) with the resource requested and if they match, the cached content will be returned together with a 304 HTTP response(Not modified).
+We will get a response which includes the resulting data as well as an Etag.
+Now if we issue the same request, by including the "If-None-Match" header with the value of the Etag, the server will then compare the header (Etag) with the resource requested and if they match, the cached content will be returned together with a 304 HTTP response (Not modified).

-On the other hand if we wanted to issue a PUT/PATCH request we would have to include the "If-Match" header, this will result in the server returning a 412 HTTP response(Precondition Failed)) to the client if the Etag do not match, meaning that the data request has changed.
+On the other hand if we wanted to issue a PUT/PATCH request we would have to include the "If-Match" header, this will result in the server returning a 412 HTTP response (Precondition Failed) to the client if the Etag does not match, meaning that the data request has changed.

 ###CacheCow

 The CacheCow library implements HTTP caching on both client and server in ASP.NET Web API.
 It uses [message handlers](http://www.asp.net/web-api/overview/advanced/http-message-handlers) on both client and server to intercept request and response and apply caching logic and rules.

-CacheCow comes with an in-memory database what will be used on the server if nothing else is specified.
-If the API is to be use for anything else than debugging, testing or a website that you don't want be get popular, something like sql, redis or memcached is recommended.
+CacheCow comes with an in-memory database that will be used on the server if nothing else is specified.
+If the API is to be used for anything else than debugging, testing or a website that you don't want to get popular, something like sql, redis or memcached is recommended.

-First you need to install [this library](https://www.nuget.org/packages/CacheCow.Server/)

-and to start using it you have to add the following code the WebApiConfig class
+First you need to install [this library](https://www.nuget.org/packages/CacheCow.Server/) and to start using it you have to add the following code to the WebApiConfig class

 ```c#
 ...